makma/fingerprintjs.com/content/blog/the-top-browser-fingerprinting-techniques-explained.md

 For virtually all types of fraud, the first step in stopping the malicious activity on your website is accurate user identification technology.
 That way, you can accurately single out the apples while keeping your trusted users satisfied with your website performance.

 Whether you have a newly-built website or you’ve been in the online industry for years, you can safeguard your leads, clients, and business if you can stop fraud at the source.
-Try FingerprintJS Pro [free for 10 days](https://dashboard.fingerprintjs.com/signup/) with no restrictions to see what accurate user identification technology can do for you.
+[Sign up for a free FingerprintJS Pro account](https://dashboard.fingerprintjs.com/signup/) to see what accurate user identification technology can do for you.